lukemildenberger/GAM-305-Group-Project-Team-2/README.md

 ---

 What parts of the testing process did the team perceive to go well?
+Luke: Bugs were few and far between, and when found they were taken care of swiftly.
+Screen sharing allowed for everyone to see the bugs being found and collaborate on how to fix them.

 How were bugs identified and corrected?
 Caity: Most bugs were identified during development.
 When a bug was found during testing, it was either immediately corrected or recorded in the TestPlan log.

 In terms of the QA and testing process, what would you do differently to improve the process?
+Luke: I would say that we should be more mindful about updating the bug log as we create features instead of doing all of the testing at once.
+This would help lessen the time spent during meetings.

 What tools (chosen in Module Two) did you find successful in the development of your Alpha project?
 Why?
 Caity: Github was ultimately the main source for assigning items.
 Our test plan on google sheets was helpful to track the bugs and document their fixes.
 Discord is our main method of communication and meeting.